michaelwittmann/docker_simulation_pipeline_example/example_monte_carlo_pi/README.md

 # Example | Monte Carlo Estimation of PI

-If you draw random points on a square, $pi$ can be estimated by the ratio of points having a distance from the origin of less than 1
-and the total-sample-count, multiplied by 4.
+If you draw random points on a square, PI can be estimated by the ratio of points having a distance from the origin of less than 1 and the total-sample-count, multiplied by 4.

 This example project randomly samples points, estimats pi an generates a plot of your experiment.